jpc-hpe/my_nvim_config/NOTES.md

 schemastore: used by yaml and json LSPs

-snacks: provides many pickers and extra utils utils, but I am unsure which ones are finally used and which ones are replaced by other plugins like fzflua. snacks has several components; use checkhealth to see each one.
+snacks: provides many pickers and extra utils, but I am unsure which ones are finally used and which ones are replaced by other plugins like fzflua. snacks has several components; use checkhealth to see each one.
 Leader keys and what they search:

 - , buffers